cosmos/ibc/spec/ics-023-vector-commitments/README.md

 ### Properties & Invariants

 Commitments MUST be *complete*, *sound*, and *position binding*.
-These properties are defined with respect to a security parameter `λ`, which MUST be agreed upon by the manager, prover, and verifier (and often will be constant for the commitment algorithm).
+These properties are defined with respect to a security parameter `k`, which MUST be agreed upon by the manager, prover, and verifier (and often will be constant for the commitment algorithm).

 #### Completeness

-Commitment proofs MUST be *complete*: key => value mappings which have been added to the commitment can always be proved to have been included, and keys which have not been included can always be proved to have been excluded, except with probability negligible in `λ`.
+Commitment proofs MUST be *complete*: key => value mappings which have been added to the commitment can always be proved to have been included, and keys which have not been included can always be proved to have been excluded, except with probability negligible in `k`.

 For any key `key` last set to a value `value` in the commitment `acc`,